Wael1122/waa/Frequently-Asked-Questions.md

 >So, is there any workaround?

 Yes, actually.
 You'd have to remove your `lsb-release` (or any equivalent) package.
 (That is, if the distro filled their `/etc/*-release` properly.
 Contact your distro's maintainers if they don't).

+### [Linux] Why does getgpu doesn't show my exact video card name?

+If your lspci | grep "VGA" output looks like this:

+`01:00.0 VGA compatible controller: NVIDIA Corporation Device 1401 (rev a1)`

+Instead of this:

+`01:00.0 VGA compatible controller: NVIDIA Corporation GM206 [GeForce GTX 960] (rev a1)`

+Then you're affected by the issue.

+There are two possible causes.
+This can be caused by your /usr/share/misc/pci.ids\* files being outdated and you can fix it by running

+`sudo update-pciids`

+If the list is not updated even after running the command above, that means your GPU is brand new, and no one has registered your GPU to the pci-ids repository.

+You can submit an issue/contact us through gitter, or you can add it yourself to https://pci-ids.ucw.cz/.
+Make sure you have the vendor ID and the product ID by checking `lspci -nn` and read the guidelines.